dart-league/dart-sass/README.md

 You need to have [Sass](http://sass-lang.com/) installed and available on the path.

+## Configuration

+You can also pass options to Sass if necessary:

+    transformers:
+      - sass
+          executable: /path/to/sass
+          compass: true
+          line-numbers: true
+          style: compact

 ## Current limitations

 - UTF8-encoding is assumed for all input files.